openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 functions with the same name are accessible (see :ref:`Accessible`) in a scope (see :ref:`Scopes`).

 A function can be declared in, or imported to a scope.
-To prevent uncontrolled overloading, mixing functions that are declared and imported, or imported from different compilation units, is not allowed.
-In particular, a :index:`compile-time error` occurs to same-name functions if:

--  Functions are imported from different compilation units;

--  Some functions are imported, while others are declared.

-It means that only the functions declared in the scope can be overloaded.
 The semantic check for these functions is as follows:

 -  If signatures of functions are *overload-equivalent*, then a :index:`compile-time error` occurs.

 -  Otherwise, *overloading* is valid.

+More details can be found in :ref:`Function Overloading` and in :ref:`Import and Overloading of Function Names`.

 .. index::
    overloading